hanwenzhang123/fullstack-note/04-note/README.md

 ## System Design
 https://github.com/hanwenzhang123/interview-note/blob/main/coding-interview/28-design-question.js

+#### Design Pattern
+- creational: singleton, prototype, builder, factory
+- structural: facade, proxy
+- behavioral: iterator, observer, mediator, state

 #### Singleton Pattern
+- an object that can only be instantiated once
 - ensures only a single instance of an object exists within a system at any given time

+#### Prototype Pattern
+- for clone - inheritance - comes from an object that is already been created, share functionality between objects

+#### Builder Pattern
+- create object step by step using methods rather than constructor, return this which is a referfence to the object instance
+- allows us to implement method chaining where we instantiate an object then chain methods to it, but always get the object as the return value

+#### Factory Pattern
+- using a subclass, function or method that determine which object to instantiate instead of the new keyword (more maintainable)

+#### Facade Pattern
+- A simplified API to hide other low-level details in your code

+#### Proxy Pattern
+- Substitute that replaces the real thing, replace a target object with a proxy
+- getter setter, setter changes data, and re-render, use reflect to updated the date on the original object
+- work with a proxy just like the original object but it can trigger these side effects behind the scenes

+#### Iterator Pattern
+- allows you to traverse through a collection of objects (like for loop, iterating through), a pull-based system

+#### Observer Pattern
+- allows many objects to subscribe to events that are broadcast by another object, one to many relationship, a push-based system

+#### Mediator Pattern
+- like a middleman or broker, objects communicate to each other, many-to-many relationship, like middleware in express

+#### State Pattern
+- object behaves differently based on a finite number of states in your code (object behavior predictable based on its underlying state)
+- use conditional logic or switch statements to handle a bunch of different possibilities based on the state or data in your application

 #### Pipeline Design Patterns
 - set of automated processes and tools that allows both developers and operations professionals to work together to build and deploy code to a production environment for CI/CD in a deployable state at any point.